BrianWill/byteschool/markdown/os/Linux system calls for files.md

 Each process has a current working directory.
 When a process passes relative paths to certain system calls, the paths are resolved relative to the current working directory.
 For example, if a program has the current working directory `/harry/ted` and passes relative path `alice/bob` to the system call for opening files, the call opens the file `/harry/ted/alice/bob`.

-The Linux system calls are primarily meant to be called from code written in the *C* language, but because we haven't yet learnt C, we'll describe the essential file-related system calls in general terms:
+The Linux system calls are primarily meant to be called from code written in the *C* language, but because we haven't yet covered C, we'll describe the essential file-related system calls in general terms:

 ### open

 The *open* system call prepares a file for access and returns a ***file descriptor***, an integer number used in subsequent system calls to specify the open file.
 Descriptors are unique within the process.

-A descriptor is actually just a number representing to an underlying ***file description***.
+A descriptor is actually just a number representing an underlying ***file description***.
 Each file description maintains a *marker* that determines where we read and write in the file.

 ### dup